eljost/mopicgen/README.md

 ## Usage
 Call mopicgen.py with one or more .molden files as argument and supply a number of MOs to be plotted.
 This will create a Jmol-script with the extension .spt and a bash script run.sh with calls to Jmol, mogrify and montage inside.

-Either you supply the MO indices explictly with the `--mos` argument or you use `--fracmos`, which selects all fractionally occupied MOs.
-With open-shell wavefunctions `--fracmos` also selects singly occupied MOs.
+Either you supply the MO indices explictly with the `--mos` argument or you use `--fracmos`, which selects all fractionally occupied MOs with occupation numbers in the range (0 + thresh) <= occ <= (2 - thresh).
+The default threshold is 0.0001.
+Different values can set with the `--thresh` argument.

 Via the `--orient` argument you can supply a custom orientation of your molecule to Jmol.
 To determine a good orientation just open your .molden file with Jmol, right-click in the main window and select "Show -> Orientation" and copy the last line after the #OR.